agusrichard/python-workbook/notes/testing.md

 - A unit test checks a small component in your application.

 There should be some notes regarding tests
+There is another note about testing in a different folder.

 **[⬆ back to top](#list-of-contents)**